Here This Christmas: Commercial performance

 The same week that You Make It Feel Like Christmas was reissued, "Here This Christmas" appeared on Billboard's Holiday Digital Song Sales component chart in the United States.
 On the issue dated November 7, 2020, it entered at number five, becoming the third highest new entry after 2020 singles "Under the Mistletoe" by Kelly Clarkson and Brett Eldredge, and "The Thanksgiving Song" by Ben Rector.
 "Here This Christmas" became Stefani's second-highest entry on the chart – after the album's title track reached number 3 in 2017 – and became the 19th consecutive song from the album to appear on the Holiday Digital Song Sales chart.
 The song fell off of the chart the following week but re-entered during the week of November 28, 2020 at number 49.
 It spent a total of two weeks on the Holiday Digital Song Sales chart.
-Elsewhere, the song reached the Finnish Airplay chart, tracked by Radiosoittolista, where it entered at number 98.
+Elsewhere, the song reached the Finnish Airplay chart, tracked by Radiosoittolista, where it entered at number 98 during the 2020 holiday season, and reached a peak of number 33 the following year.